MadhavGarg98/S85_ecommerce/README.md

-## Milestone 11: Dynamic Product Display 🚀
+# Milestone 16: Product Info Page 🚀

+## ✅ Creating the Product Info Page
+- Designed a `Product Info` page to display detailed product information.

+## ✅ Adding Quantity Selection and Cart Button
+- Implemented a **Quantity Selector** to allow users to choose the desired quantity.
+- Added an **Add to Cart** button to facilitate easy product purchase.

-### ✅ Fetching Product Data
+## ✅ Dynamic Data Rendering
-- Created an endpoint to retrieve all stored products from MongoDB.
-- Implemented API call logic in the frontend to fetch data dynamically.
+- Integrated **backend API calls** to fetch and display product details dynamically.

-### ✅ Displaying Products
-- Passed fetched product data to the Product Card component.
-- Rendered product information dynamically on the homepage.
+- Ensured the page updates based on the selected product.

----